Data Types¶

 a single field.
 For such cases, the CrateDB SQLAlchemy dialect provides the

-and ObjectArray
+ObjectType and ObjectArray types.

-type effectively implements a dictionary- or map-like type.
+The ObjectType type effectively implements a dictionary- or map-like type.
 The

-type maps to a Python list of dictionaries.
+ObjectArray type maps to a Python list of dictionaries.

 For exercising those features, let’s define a schema using SQLAlchemy’s Declarative Mapping: